DevExpress-Examples/asp-net-core-spreadsheet-update-document/README.md

 ### 3. Send a response back to the client

 A new document has an empty identifier.
-The control cannot automatically save such a document and stores its content until you open or create another document.
+The control cannot save such a document and loses its content when you open or create another document.
+Generate a unique string identifier for this document to not lose changes.

 Call the [SaveCopy](https://docs.devexpress.com/AspNet/DevExpress.Web.Office.SpreadsheetDocumentInfo.SaveCopy?p=netframework) method to export the document content to a byte array.
-Generate a unique string identifier and save it with the byte array to a document model.
+Write the generated identifier and the byte array to a document model.
 Pass this model to the [PartialView](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.controller.partialview?view=aspnet-mvc-5.2) method to create an object that renders the Spreadsheet.
-Send this object as a response back to the client.
+Send this object back to the client as a response.

 ## Files to Look At